Walnut Grove Buddhist Church

-Walnut Grove Buddhist Church is a Buddhist temple in the historic Japanese-American farming community of Walnut Grove, California, outside of Sacramento, CA. It is an affiliate of the Buddhist Churches of America.
+The Walnut Grove Buddhist Church is a Buddhist temple in the historic Japanese-American farming community of Walnut Grove, outside of Sacramento, California, in the United States.
+It is an affiliate of the Buddhist Churches of America.

 History

 Pre-establishment

 Walnut Grove, known to Issei Japanese as "Kawashimo," was settled by Japanese immigrants in the early 20th century.
 By the end of World War I, many families were established.
 The growth of successive generations prompted the need for religious service within the community.